 Email address: email@example.com

-Meetings are currently scheduled on an ad hoc basis by the Co-chairs.
+Meetings are held on a monthly basis.
 For further information please contact the PCDI at firstname.lastname@example.org.

 Diversity, as a concept, describes an inclusive community of people with varied human characteristics, ideas, and world views related, but not limited, to race, ethnicity, sexual orientation, gender, religion, color, creed, national origin, age, disabilities, socio-economic status, life experiences, geographical region, or ancestry.
 Diversity in concept expects the creation by institutions of a safe, supportive, and nurturing environment that honors and respects those differences.